August 14, 2018

 #9: Diagnostic Radiology Overall Score: 20

 “The eye of Medicine” – Diagnostic Radiology is responsible for diagnosing the disease and opens the way to other medical specialties.
 The average salary of $ 404,302 is very promising, but to deserve it, all residents in diagnostic radiology will get an average of about 245 USMLE Step tests or so.
-Fortunately for them, at least they the open position they compete for is 1.29.
+Fortunately for them, at least the open position they compete for is 1.29.

 #10: General Surgery Overall Score: 18

-Prospective surgical surgeons must have strong USMLE results Step 1 and Step 2, which average is 238.5.
+Prospective surgical surgeons must have strong USMLE results in Step 1 and Step 2, which average is 238.5.
 However, there are still more than a few places available for them as the average American senior competes for 1.1 open positions trying to get a match at this residency.
 Finally, general surgery promises an average salary of $360,933, which equates to the balance of the available specialties.